tifred/foodTracker/README.md

 14. Known Problems.

   * The Saved Days do not persist upon page reload.
-  * The implementation of Saved Days is poor and needs to be redone.
+  * That is because the implementation of Saved Days is poor and needs to be redone.

-  * If Save This Day is used once, then "Clear All Foods", then foods
+  * If "Save This Day" is used once, then "Clear All Foods", then foods
   * are added, and then "Save This Day" is used again, all but the last
   * saved day will have no table data rows.
   * Upon clicking "Save This Day", the actions done by "Clear All Foods"
   * should happen automatically.
 Ran into problems implementing that.